michalp21/coms4995-finalproj/README.md

 python libratus.py <gameDefFile> localhost 20001
 ```

-### Deepstack
+### DeepStack

-To play Deepstack, see the prerequisites section of their GitHub.
+To play DeepStack, see the prerequisites section of their GitHub.
 In summary, install [Lua](https://www.lua.org/), [Torch](http://torch.ch/), and [luasocket](http://w3.impa.br/~diego/software/luasocket/).

 All parameters, including the game definition can be set in DeepStack-Leduc/Source/Settings/arguments.lua.
 Be sure we are connecting to localhost on port 20000.

-To connect Deepstack to the ACPC server as a player, navigate to DeepStack-Leduc/Source and run the following command in a separate process:
+To connect DeepStack to the ACPC server as a player, navigate to DeepStack-Leduc/Source and run the following command in a separate process:

 ```
 th Player/deepstack.lua